Chicago is racking up world-class accolades. So we've put together a checklist of classic Chicago activities that include the best of the best.

 Ride on the Ferris wheel at Navy Pier.
 It's modeled after the very first Ferris wheel built for Chicago's 1893 World's Columbian Exposition.
 Rides, shops, restaurants and boat tours abound at the Midwest's Number One Attraction.

-While most cities build industrially all the way up to their respective lakefronts, Chicago's remains an open playground to the public.
-Chicago boasts 26 miles of shoreline, 33 sandy beaches and an over 19-mile long bike path along Lake Michigan to explore during the warmer weather months.
+While most cities build industrially all the way up to their respective waterfronts, Chicago's lakefront has been preserved as a playground Forever Open, Clear and Free to the public.
+Chicago boasts 26 miles of shoreline, 33 sandy beaches and an 18-mile long bike/running path along Lake Michigan to explore during the warmer weather months.

-Roar with the lions at the country's Oldest Public Zoo, which is also one of the last Free Zoos.
-Offering an unforgettable wildlife experience amid a stunning urban skyline, the Lincoln Park Zoo is open to the public for free every day of the year.
+Roar with the lions at one of the country's Oldest Public Zoos, which is also one of the Last Free Zoos in the nation.
+Offering an unforgettable wildlife experience amid a stunning urban skyline, the scenic Lincoln Park Zoo is open to the public for free every day of the year.

-Chicago is home to 77 community areas containing more than 100 neighborhoods, each brimming with their own unique cultures and histories.
-Travel the world without leaving Chicago on a neighborhood tour.
+Chicago is home to 77 community areas containing more than 100 neighborhoods, each brimming with their own unique attractions, traditions and histories, including Chinatown — One of the Largest in North America — and Boystown — the First Officially Recognized Gay Community in the US.
+Go on a culture crawl without leaving Chicago with an itinerary that includes a neighborhood tour.